Mary Ann Bickerdyke: Civil War service

-Mary Bickerdyke served in the Civil War from June 9, 1861 to March 20, 1865, working in a total of nineteen battles.
+Mary Bickerdyke served in the Civil War from June 9, 1861, to March 20, 1865, working in a total of nineteen battles.
 Bickerdyke was described as a determined nurse who did not let anyone stand in the way of her duties.
 Her patients, the enlisted soldiers, referred to her as "Mother" Bickerdyke because of her caring nature.
-When a surgeon questioned her authority to take some action, she replied, "On the authority of Lord God Almighty, have you anything that outranks that?"
-In reality, her authority came from her reputation with the Sanitary Commission and her popularity with the enlisted men.
+When a surgeon questioned her authority to take some action, she replied, "On the authority of Lord God Almighty; have you anything that outranks that?"
+In actual fact, her authority came from her reputation with the Sanitary Commission and her popularity with the enlisted men.

 Dr. Woodward, a surgeon with the 22nd Illinois Infantry and a friend of Bickerdyke's, wrote home about the filthy, chaotic military hospitals at Cairo, Illinois.
 The letter was read aloud in their church and Galesburg's citizens collected $500 worth of supplies and selected Bickerdyke to deliver them (no one else would go).
 After meeting Mary Livermore, she was appointed a field agent for the Northwestern branch of the Sanitary Commission.
 Livermore also helped Bickerdyke find care for her two sons in Beloit, Wisconsin, while she was in the field with the army during the later part of the war.
 Her sons complained about living in Beloit.
 She stayed in Cairo as a nurse, and while there, she organized the hospitals and gained Grant's appreciation.
 Grant endorsed her efforts and detailed soldiers to her hospital train, and when his army moved down the Mississippi, Bickerdyke went, too, setting up hospitals where they were needed.
 Bickerdyke became a matron of the hospital in only five months.

 She later joined a field hospital at Fort Donelson, working alongside Mary J. Safford.
 Bickerdyke cites Fort Donelson, specifically February 15 and 16, as the first battle she witnessed.
 At Fort Donelson, she realized that laundry services were lacking in the field hospitals.
 She packed up the soiled clothes and bedding that had been used by the men, added disinfectants, and sent it on a steamer bound for Pittsburg Landing to be cleaned by the Chicago Sanitary Commission.
 She also requested that her colleagues in Chicago send washing machines, portable kettles, and mangles.
 She then organized escaped and former slaves to provide laundry services for the hospitals she set up in the field.